The ideal intersection property for essential groupoid C*-algebras: From boundary actions to Powers averaging

 equipped with the natural topology arising from the cyclic order.
 We write $z_+$ and $z_-$ for the elements $(+,z)$ and $(-,z)$, respectively.
 The action of $T$ lifts uniquely to an action on $K$ preserving the cyclic order.
 By definition, $V$ is the topological full group of this action.
-It follows directly from the definitions that $\rV \grpaction{} K$ is a boundary action, so that Theorem~\ref{thm:irreducible-inclusion-boundary-action} applies to the groupoid of germs $\cG(\rV \grpaction{} K) = \cG(\rT \grpaction{} K) = \cG$.
+It follows directly from the definitions that $\rV \grpaction{} K$ is a boundary action, so that Theorem~\ref{thm:relative-powers-averaging-boundary-action} applies to the groupoid of germs $\cG(\rV \grpaction{} K) = \cG(\rT \grpaction{} K) = \cG$.
 This groupoid is Hausdorff, since $\Fix(g)^\circ$ is clopen for every $g \in \rT$.
-Considering the stabiliser $\rF \cong \rT_{1_+} \leq \rT$, we obtain a \Cstar-irreducible inclusion
+Considering the stabiliser $\rF \cong \rT_{1_+} \leq \rT$, and employing Remark~\ref{rem:identifying-representation} we obtain an inclusion $\lambda_{\rT, \rF}(\rT) \subseteq \Cstarred(\cG)$ satisfying the relative Powers averaging property.
+By \cite{brixscarparo2019} we know that $\Cstarred(\cG)$ is generated by the image of Thompson's group $\rV$, so that \cite[Proposition 5.3]{haagerupolesen17} allows to make the identification with the Cuntz algebra $\Cstarred(\cG) \cong \cO_2$. \end{example}